tomthomasvempala/Attendance-Auto/README.md

 # Attendance-Auto
-Automatically marks attendance on Moodle on command
+Automatically marks attendance on Moodle on command.
+Run a one line command, and sit back, relax.
+Club it with a batch file and boom, you can schedule it with Task Scheduler on Windows 10.

 ## Requirements
 You need python to run this.